© We Know Data 2022

 Mutual Aid organisations had been springing up all over the country to help those self-isolating.
 Thousands of people had volunteered to help, and these new mutual aid organisations suddenly needed to oversee many requests.
 At first organisers used colour-coded spreadsheets to manage requests and volunteers.
 This system quickly became complicated to maintain.
 We met with the Mutual Aid Group to see how a database could help them better manage the requests that they were receiving.

 What was the solution?

-Following a meeting with the group, we proposed building a database with Claris FileMaker that would help ease the process.
+Following a meeting with the group, we proposed building a system based around Claris FileMaker that would help ease the process.

 - The system gave users of differing technical skills the ability to access help.
 They can make requests by Text, Email, or Web form.

 - It provides personal security.
 People have reassurance that they know in advance who is helping them.

 - People isolating received updates throughout the process.
 It helped administrators and volunteers: